gjoni/map_align/README.md

 ##### More details on some options:

-* `-M MAX` templates with more than `MAX` residues will be skipped (longer templates could much more time to be aligned)
+* `-M MAX` templates with more than `MAX` residues will be skipped (longer templates could take much more time to be aligned)

 * `-T TM` top N partial hits will be cleaned to exclude structurally similar matches: if two hits from the scan stage are similar with TM-score > `TM` then only one